-I have been a regular presenter and judge at camera clubs for nearly a decade now.
+I have been a regular presenter and judge at camera clubs for nearly a decade now, speaking and/or judging at over 52 clubs in 20 states.
 I see myself as an educator as much as I do an artist and photographer—I love inspiring people.
-I began at clubs in the MD/DC/VA area where I used to live and continue to be invited to present at those clubs virtually from my new home in Colorado.
-I recently have started presenting in clubs in the greater Denver area as well.
-I would love to speak at club in person if in the Denver metro area or virtually if further away.
+I began speaking and judging at clubs in the MD/DC/VA area where I used to live and continue to invited to several of those clubs virtually from my new home in Colorado.
+I recently started presenting in clubs in the greater Denver area and virtually at clubs throughout the country.
+I would love to speak at your club in person if in the Denver area or virtually if further away.

-Below are some examples of presentations I have given to clubs in the past and are ready to go at a moment’s notice.
-All of these presentations run about an hour, unless otherwise noted.
+Below are some examples of presentations I have given to clubs in the past and I am ready to present them at a moment’s notice.
+All of these presentations run about an hour with questions, unless otherwise noted.

 I can also create a custom presentation based on your club’s interests or upcoming competition topic, as long as it is aligned with the types of photos I take (see my Portfolios).